MajorTomAW/UtilityAI/README.md

 ( * Per targeted object )

+### Actions per Target
+Actions with targets are scored per target.
+For example, when considering the action ``Attack Someone``, we need to score each potential target first.
+Each scored action is then pushed onto a list of possible actions that the agent can perform.
+(Scored Action List)

 ### Prioritization Tiers
 Actions also support the principle of priority in which each action has its own ``weight coefficient``